 It is wisest to start with clear liquids and soft foods after your wisdom teeth surgery.
 Think old favourites like ice cream and jelly, plus mashed potatoes and soft vegetables.
 If you can’t do without a dose of red meat, pop it in the blender to soften it.
 It is recommended you only return to food after the bleeding stops.

-Foods to avoid after wisdom teeth removal
+What foods should I avoid after wisdom teeth removal?

 Stay away from soft drinks, caffeinated drinks, alcohol and foods that run the risk of getting stuck in the extraction site.
 Ouch!
 This means no nuts, popcorn, and definitely no chewy sweets.